Sue Experian for dismissing credit report disputes!

 These are real cases filed by Consumer Attorneys’ clients.
 If you have experienced any similar issues, you may have a case against Experian.

-Rahil Akbar v.
-Experian: Rahil Akbar applied for auto financing and was denied based on information in his Experian report.
+Rahil A. v.
+Experian (Arizona): Rahil applied for auto financing and was denied based on information in his Experian report.
 Rahil discovered that his Experian report contained 24 accounts that did not belong to him, including a mortgage loan from BBVA that he did not take out.
 After Rahil mailed a dispute letter to Experian, Experian responded that accounts were deleted, prompting him to apply for the car again.
 However, Experian continued to inaccurately report the BBVA mortgage loan.
 Despite multiple attempts, Rahil was ultimately unable to purchase the car.
+Hopefully the large cash settlement we won against Experian will help.

-Yakov Gindin v.
-Experian: While in the process of refinancing a mortgage, Yakov Gindin discovered that Experian was reporting a collections account stemming from a T-Mobile account.
+Yakov G v.
+Experian (New York): While in the process of refinancing a mortgage, Yakov discovered that Experian was reporting a collections account stemming from a T-Mobile account.
 However, this account belonged to someone else, which T-Mobile confirmed.
 Although Yakov disputed this account with Experian, Experian continued to report the account, and Yakov was unable to refinance his mortgage.
+We ultimately got Experian to correct the error and pay Yakov handsomely for his trouble.

 Replace stonewalling with results.
 Call our team!